intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/grid/row-actions.md

 ![react_row-action-menu-dropdown](row-actions/images/gridrowaction_2.png)

-Single action considered as available only if **link key** from the component links array **matches** any action **name or type property** from whole actions list.
+Single action considered as available only if `link key` from the component links array `matches` any action `name` or `type` property from whole actions list.
-Choosing an action targets to show configured view and pass some declared resource by actual href, defined in component links.
+Choosing an action targets to show configured view and pass some declared resource by actual `href`, defined in component links.

 Examples of row actions: